 About Wolfram Research

-Over the course of more than a quarter of a century, we have progressively built an unprecedented base of technology that now makes possible our broad portfolio of innovative products.
+Over the course of three decades, we have progressively built an unprecedented base of technology that now makes possible our broad portfolio of innovative products.
 At the center is the revolutionary Wolfram Language, which defines a unique convergence of computation and knowledge.

 The rise of computation has been a major world theme for the past fifty years.
 Our goal is to provide the framework to let computation achieve its full potential in the decades to come: to make it possible to compute whatever can be computed, whenever and wherever it is needed, and to make accessible the full frontiers of the computational universe.

 Our organization has been built to focus on long-term goals while consistently delivering the best possible products and services on an ongoing basis.
-Led by CEO Stephen Wolfram, we have assembled over the past quarter century a team of remarkable breadth and depth, continually attracting outstanding new talent to our uniquely productive intellectual environment.
+Led by CEO Stephen Wolfram, we have assembled over the past three decades a team of remarkable breadth and depth, continually attracting outstanding new talent to our uniquely productive intellectual environment.

 In our focus on long-term objectives, we have chosen to remain a closely held private group of companies, and our consistent business success has allowed us to build a strong organization capable of pursuing a broad range of research and development.
 With a tightly knit but geographically distributed group of close to 700, we are able to take a unified approach to a remarkable range of interdisciplinary projects, efficiently developing major innovations and quickly implementing them in our products.

-Our first quarter century saw a sequence of progressive achievements.
+Our first three decades saw a sequence of progressive achievements.
 Our ideas and products have spread throughout the fabric of modern science and technology and have informed a generation of technical innovation and education.
 And now we look forward to the increasing contributions that our unique technology base and uniquely positioned organization can make in the years and decades to come.

 Celebrating the history of Mathematica